lpsinger/gwcelery/doc/htcondor.md

 The recommended way to start and stop GWCelery on the LIGO Data Grid cluster is using [HTCondor](https://research.cs.wisc.edu/htcondor/).
 See the example HTCondor submit file [`gwcelery.sub`](_static/gwcelery.sub).
 This submit file will start up Redis, the worker processes, and Flower.
-To start, go into the `etc/` directory in the source tree and run `condor_submit` as follows:
+It will create some log files and a Unix domain socket, so you should first navigate to a directory where you want these files to go.
+For example:

+    $ mkdir -p ~/var/gwcelery && cd ~/var/gwcelery

+Then run the submit file as follows:

-	$ condor_submit gwcelery.sub
+	$ ~/src/gwcelery/doc/_static/gwcelery.sub
 	Submitting job(s)......
 	6 job(s) submitted to cluster 293497.